 If your pet is paralysed or showing evidence of weakness such that inducing vomiting can be dangerous to your pet, the vet may perform stomach pumping (gastric lavage) to remove any remaining fish.

-If your pet is paralysed it will need mechanical ventilation (where the vet or a machine manually provides breaths through a breathing tube).
+If your pet is paralysed it will need mechanical ventilation (where a machine manually provides breathing assistance through a breathing tube).

 Intravenous fluid therapy to support the blood pressure.